OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-nextresponse-rewrite-can-only-be-used-in-the-context-of-a-middleware/README.md

+# 🐞 Handling `Error: NextResponse.rewrite() can only be used in the context of a middleware`

 This document describes a common error encountered when using Next.js Middleware: `Error: NextResponse.rewrite() can only be used in the context of a middleware`.
 This error arises when developers attempt to use `NextResponse.rewrite()` outside of a middleware function.  `NextResponse.rewrite()` is specifically designed to redirect requests within the middleware phase of Next.js's request handling.